Original Issuance Date: October 5, 2015

 Vice President for Finance

-This policy applies to all University sponsored lodging for employees, students, contractors, invited guests, other non-employees.
+This policy applies to all UW System sponsored lodging for employees, students, contractors, invited guests, other non-employees.

-This policy has been issued under the authority of the Board of Regents as it relates to the governance of university travel and expense policies created under Wis.
-Stat. s.
-36.11(56).
+This policy has been issued under the authority of the UW System Board of Regents as it relates to the governance of university travel and expense policies created under s.
+36.11(56), Wis.
+Stats.
 The Board of Regents delegated authority for management and operation of the travel program to the UW System President in Regent Policy Document 21-5, University Travel Policies.

 6. Policy Statement